-Costs and benefits of permitting the proposed use of this enzyme
+Costs and benefits of permitting the proposed use of this enzyme.

-Industry may benefit from several improvements and efficiencies from the use of this enzyme.
+Industry may benefit from several improvements and efficiencies from the use of this enzyme in the manufacture of bakery products and other cereal-based products.
 Due to the voluntary nature of the permission, industry will only use the enzyme as proposed where they believe a net benefit exists for them.